South Bay Labor Council: Access to Hours Initiative

 In 2016, after the success and regional expansion of the 2012 minimum wage campaign, the South Bay Labor Council launched a new effort to lift the floor for the working class.
 The Labor Council led the campaign to pass San Jose's Measure E, which requires companies to offer hours to their current part-time qualified workforce before hiring new staff.
 With only two jurisdiction with similar, but much smaller in scope, ordinances - this was the first initiative of its kind.
 The Measure passed with nearly 64% of the vote and the law will go into effect in early 2016.
 The Labor Council led a large and sophisticated grass roots campaign with thousands of volunteers working to help pass the measure.
 After the passage of the measure, a statewide bill was introduced in the California State Assembly to enact a similar law statewide.

-San Jose Minimum Wage Increase

-In 2012, the South Bay Labor Council led the campaign to pass ballot Measure D, which increased the City's minimum wage from $8 to $10 an hour, and is tied to the Consumer Price Index.
-The Measure passed with 60% of the vote and the increase went into effect in March 2013.
-As of January 2014, the wage stood at $10.15 an hour.
-The idea for the increase came from a San Jose State University sociology class whose students approached the Labor Council to help get the issue on the ballot.
-The Labor Council led a grass roots campaign with hundreds of volunteers working to help pass the measure.
-The increase in San Jose was the largest single increase in the United States.

 Children's Health Initiative

 Under Dean's leadership the SBLC in 2000 authored the Children's Health Initiative, a plan to expand Medi-Cal service to offer universal healthcare to children in San Jose.
 With Chavez on the Council, the plan initially had majority support.
 The plan depended on $2 million from the city in order to qualify for matching federal and state funds, but Mayor Gonzales managed to withhold the funds after offering $2.3 million in project funding to Councilwoman Pat Dando, who reversed her vote.
 After the initiative failed in City Council, the Santa Clara County Board of Supervisors offered the starting funds, and the program began the next year.
 After the plan began, the mayor and City Council reversed the earlier position and committed $3 million to fund the program.
 The Children's Health Initiative extended coverage to 70,000 children, guaranteeing health insurance to an estimated 360,000 San Joseans below the age of 18.
 The number of uninsured children shrank from 16 percent to 4 percent in ten years.